zavala92/surfpy/README.md

-# About `surfy`
+# About `surfpy`

-`surfy` is a Python package for computing surface integrals over smooth embedded manifolds.
+`surfpy` is a Python package for computing surface integrals over smooth embedded manifolds.

 ## Surface Approximation through Polynomial Interpolation